 With only 50% of wheat crops having an optimum N rate close to the average figure and the other 50% varying by more than 15%, good determination of the required N rate is needed to avoid under or over fertilising fields.

 Over the last 15 years, Yara has conducted many nitrogen response trials with the average response to nitrogen being very consistent.
 However, the response of individual fields can vary considerably around the average depending on soil conditions and other factors.

 As can be seen from the chart below in at least half of the fields the optimum rate of nitrogen (N Opt) was more than 30 kg higher or lower than the average.
 The challenge for agronomists and growers is to identify these fields prior to making nitrogen application to ensure the correct rate is applied to optimise crop yield while minimising the spend on nitrogen.

 Furthermore, as well as variation between fields, there is often as much variation within fields between different areas which is where variable rate applications can be a useful option to apply the correct rate of nitrogen to different areas of the field.

-Application rates for first nitrogen splits on cereals should generally vary according to the condition of the crop coming out of the winter, with higher rates for less well tillered crops, where tiller survival is of greater importance.
-Second dressings will be largely similar year on year, making final applications the time to adjustment the total nitrogen rate to take into account the conditions during spring.
+Application rates for first nitrogen splits on cereals should generally vary according to the condition of the crop coming out of the winter.
+Nutrition is a great way to manipulate tiller numbers with higher rates applied to less well-tillered crops, where tiller survival is of greater importance and slightly lower rates to the more forward crops.

 Use the crop as the best indicator of N uptake